Clastify logo

 Image

-The square term is worth noticing.
-If the extension increases from (\Delta x) to (2\Delta x), the total stored elastic potential energy becomes four times as large, so the extra work done over that interval is three times the original stored energy.
+The square term is the key detail.
+If the extension increases from Δx\Delta x to 2Δx2\Delta x, the total stored elastic potential energy becomes four times larger.
+So the extra work done over that interval is three times the original stored energy.

 Measuring a spring constant energetically

 A neat practical method is to stretch a spring by measured amounts and launch it vertically.
-Wear eye protection, and make sure the spring cannot fly towards anyone.
-For each extension, measure the maximum height reached several times, then average the height.
+Wear eye protection, and make sure the spring can’t fly towards anyone.
+For each extension, measure the maximum height several times, then average the height.

-Use repeated readings to estimate the uncertainty in height, add uncertainty bars, and draw a best-fit line with reasonable maximum- and minimum-gradient lines.
-Comparing this spring constant with the value found from a direct Hooke’s-law force–extension graph tests both the method and its assumptions.
+Use repeated readings to estimate the uncertainty in height.
+Add uncertainty bars, then draw a best-fit line and reasonable maximum- and minimum-gradient lines.
+Comparing this spring constant with one found from a direct Hooke’s-law force–extension graph gives a useful test of the method and its assumptions.

 Rate of energy transfer

-Power tells us how fast work is done or energy is transferred.
+Power tells us how fast work is done or how fast energy is transferred.
 It is defined by

 One watt is one joule per second.
-Two machines can do the same total work, but the machine that does it in less time has the greater power.
+Two machines might do the same total work, but the machine that finishes in less time has the greater power.

 Two machines transfer the same energy, but the shorter time gives the larger power.